LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-31-How-to-take-off-scam-website.md

 Before we try to take the domain down, we want to already try to alert the trusted anti-virus companies so the registrar has more of a reason to take the domain offline.

 Contact the antivirus sites or internet browser companies first.
-I have added a list them from credited sources.
+I have added a list from credited sources.

 Report to as many as possible.
 There are likely more that could be included.
 Try at least 5. _You don't have to do them all!_ If it helps the first 2 are the most important as Google and Microsoft will block the site from their internet browsers.